jaydenseric/graphql-react/readme.md

 _Options guide for common situations._

-> The defaults are suitable for typical query use, as apps tend to have more queries than mutations.
->
 > | Situation | `loadOnMount` | `loadOnReload` | `loadOnReset` | `reloadOnLoad` | `resetOnLoad` |
 > | :-- | :-: | :-: | :-: | :-: | :-: |
 > | Profile query | ✔️ | ✔️ | ✔️ |  |  |